KlasMvW/typesafe_units/README.md

 ### Namespaces
 The main namespace of TU is `tu`.
-Functionality inside `tu` that is located in the namespace `internal` is not public and should only be used implicitly by public classes and methods.
+Functionality inside `tu` that is located in the namespace `internal` is not public and should only be used implicitly through public classes and methods.

 ### Classes and structs

 #### s, m, kg, A, K, mol, cd

-These are the base units with floating point template arguments that determins the power of the base unit.
+These are the base units with floating point template arguments that determines the power of the base unit.
 The base units are used to build `Coherent_unit`s

 The definition of each base unit looks as follows where the unit is denoted `X`.